Titus: Challenges

 The Eruption of Mount Vesuvius in 79 completely destroyed Pompeii and Herculaneum.
 Plaster casts of actual victims found during excavations are now on display in some of the ruins.

 Although Titus's brief reign was marked by a relative absence of major military or political conflicts, he faced a number of major disasters.
 A few months after his accession, Mount Vesuvius erupted.
 The eruption almost completely destroyed the cities and resort communities around the Bay of Naples.
 The cities of Pompeii and Herculaneum were buried under metres of stone and ash, killing thousands.
 Titus appointed two ex-consuls to organise and coordinate the relief effort and personally donated large amounts of money from the imperial treasury to aid the victims of the volcano.
 Additionally, he visited Pompeii once after the eruption and again the following year.

 Meanwhile, war had resumed in Britannia, where Gnaeus Julius Agricola pushed further into Caledonia and managed to establish several forts there.
-As a result of his actions, Titus received the title of imperator for the fifteenth time, between 9 September and 31 December 79 AD.
+As a result of his actions, Titus received the title of imperator for the fifteenth time, between 9 September and 31 December of 79.

 During the second visit to Pompeii, in spring of 80, a fire broke out in Rome and burned large parts of the city for three days and three nights.
 Although the extent of the damage was not as disastrous as during the Great Fire of 64 and crucially spared the many districts of insulae, Cassius Dio records a long list of important public buildings that were destroyed, including Agrippa's Pantheon, the Temple of Jupiter, the Diribitorium, parts of the Theatre of Pompey, and the Saepta Julia among others.
 Once again, Titus personally compensated for the damaged regions.
 According to Suetonius, a plague also broke out during the fire.
 The nature of the disease, however, and the death toll are unknown.

 His reign also saw the rebellion led by Terentius Maximus, one of several false Neros who appeared throughout the 70s.
 Although Nero was primarily known as a universally-hated tyrant, there is evidence that for much of his reign, he remained highly popular in the eastern provinces.
 Reports that Nero had survived his overthrow were fuelled by the confusing circumstances of his death and several prophecies foretelling his return.

 According to Cassius Dio, Terentius Maximus resembled Nero in voice and appearance and, like him, sang to the lyre.
 Terentius established a following in Asia Minor but was soon forced to flee beyond the Euphrates and took refuge with the Parthians.
 In addition, sources state that Titus discovered that his brother Domitian was plotting against him but refused to have him killed or banished.